640 South State StreetDover, Delaware 19901

 Lowering LDL-C levels can help prevent heart disease.

 You may have this test as part of a routine exam to check for high cholesterol.

 You may also have this test if you already have heart disease caused by high cholesterol.
-The test can help your doctor find out how well your treatment is working.
+The test can help your healthcare provider find out how well your treatment is working.

-Your doctor may also order other blood tests to measure the levels of various fats in your blood, including:
+Your healthcare provider may also order other blood tests to measure the levels of various fats in your blood.
+These include:

 High-density lipoprotein, or HDL

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Results are given in milligrams per deciliter (mg/dL).
 The normal range of LDL-C is 50 to 130 mg/dL.
 A level below 70 mg/dL is considered best for people who have diabetes or heart disease risk factors.
 In general:

 Less than 100 is optimal

 100 to 129 mg/dL is near or just above optimal